The role of the Commission

 The key difference in the two roles is that an intervener can be made a party to the court or tribunal proceedings.
 An amicus curiae, or friend of the court, is someone who volunteers or is invited by the court to give advice or make submissions to the court on some matter before it.
 An amicus curiae has no rights in the case and cannot file proceedings, motions or appeals.

 In performing these functions, the Commission does not represent any of the parties to a dispute.
-The Commission’s role is to advocate for the purposes and objectives of the Equal Opportunity Act and to be of assistance to the court or tribunal.
+The Commission’s role is to advocate for the objectives of the Equal Opportunity Act and to be of assistance to the court or tribunal.

 View a full list of court cases in which the Commission has intervened, and download our submissions.